KSP-KOS/KOS/doc/source/structures/communication/message.rst

     :type: :struct:`Vessel` or :struct:`Boolean`

-    Vessel which has sent this message, or a boolean false value if the sender vessel no longer exists.
+    Vessel which has sent this message, or a boolean false value if the sender vessel no longer exists, or a boolean true value if the message was sent from KSC.

-    If the sender of the message doesn't exist anymore (see the explanation for :attr:`HASSENDER`), this suffix will return a different type altogether.
-It will be a :struct:`Boolean` (which is false).
+    If the sender of the message is an existing vessel, this suffix will return that vessel.
+In all other cases, this suffix will return a :struct:`Boolean` with the value:

+        * ``false`` if the sender of the message is a vessel that no longer exists (see :attr:`HASSENDER` for explanation),
+        * ``true`` if the message was sent from KSC.

     You can check for this condition either by using the :attr:`HASSENDER` suffix, or by checking the ``:ISTYPE`` suffix of the sender to